 “Todd, I need 155 by Thursday – you’re at a plateau – your gonna call me next week and say you’re stuck – I’m gonna say – tough shit I’ve been fighting this game for 40 years.
 You’ve done 40 years of damage to your body, and you want me to correct it in 3 months – shut up, and fucking get to work.”

 – A message from my good friend and Coach (Jeff Cervero) before a workout

 Jeff works out three times each week for 45 minutes.
-He never gets on the treadmill and is extremely fit.
+He never gets on the treadmill and is incredibly fit.
 I never hear of him getting sick or feeling unwell.

 What is the difference between Jeff and the other group?

-It’s the same phenomenon I see on the driving range – a group of guys and gals hitting balls but they don’t get better.
-A then, on the other side of the range, there are students who improve rapidly and successfully.
+It’s the same phenomenon I see on the driving range – a group of guys and gals hitting balls, but they don’t get better.
+A then, on the other side of the scale, some students improve rapidly and successfully.

 How can this be?

-The answer is very simple and I can put it into one word – accountability.
+The answer is straightforward, and I can put it into one word – accountability.

 I enjoy working out.
-As a matter of fact, I spent many years in the first group, ritualistically working them out but not experiencing any results.
+I spent many years in the first group, ritualistically working out but not experiencing any results.
 I did this for many years.
 Then I started blaming it on aging and genetics.
 These were easy excuses that made me feel better but deep down I knew better.
-One day I woke up and a little voice in my head said “I’m tired of not seeing results and I’m tired of wasting my time” – I wonder if there is a better way.?”
+One day I woke up and a little voice in my head said “I’m tired of not seeing results, and I’m tired of wasting my time” – I wonder if there is a better way.?”
 So I hired Jeff.

 Jeff changed me forever.
 I remember the first day we were together.
 Here is what he said.